DragNeXt: Rethinking Drag-Based Image Editing: E. More Experimental Results

-Long-distance dragging remains a major challenge in the current field of DBIE.
+Dragging objects at a relatively long distance remains a major challenge in the current field of DBIE.
 Most of the existing methods only support dragging objects or regions over a short distance and are incapable of handling long-distance drag-based editing tasks.
 Although our method is not specifically designed for long-distance DBIE, we are surprised that it still exhibits superior performance compared to the recent counterparts.
 As exemplified in Figure \ref{figure:15}, we successfully drag the desk lamp, the stone, and the person's hand over a relative long distance while maintaining high editing quality.
 In contrast, the compared methods either fail to achieve long-distance dragging or to yield satisfactory quality.
 For instance, FastDrag easily causes unnatural deformation of objects, while RegionDrag is prone to resulting in artifacts in edited regions, as we mentioned in the main body of the paper.
 Also, ClipDrag, DiffEditor, and GoodDrag suffer from severe loss of regional details during long-distance dragging.

-We believe that the superiority of our method in long-distance dragging tasks lies in fully leveraging region-level structure information and progressive guidance from intermediate drag states. \textbf{The strength in handling long-distance dragging tasks reveals that our method has great potential for achieving DBIE in complex scenarios.} We plan to explore this point in our subsequent work.
+\textbf{Why is DragNeXt superior?} We believe that the superiority of our method in long-distance dragging tasks lies in two aspects: (i) \textbf{DragNeXt} fully exploits region-level contextual information, effectively alleviating the influence of losing sparse handle points during long-distance dragging; and (ii) it incorporates progressive guidance from intermediate drag states, enabling a smoother and more stable dragging process.
+The strength in handling long-distance dragging tasks reveals that our method has great potential for achieving DBIE in complex scenarios.
+We plan to explore this point in our subsequent work.